 These effects of corticosterone in the PVN occur mainly via non-genomic GR activity and endocannabinoid signaling

-Thus whole process is mediated by CB1 receptors which is part of the endocannabinoid system!
+Thus the whole process is mediated by CB1 receptors which are part of the endocannabinoid system!

 In fact, in another study, they blocked the CB1 receptors and the effects of this fight or flight chemical avalanche would not happen: